Advisory Committee Members

 Vedran believes in DISTINCT, DIVERSE and DYNAMIC architecture – the three sacred D’s of design.
 His idea of ‘Emotionally Sustainable Architecture’ is focused on building socially sensible communities conducive to thrive of human spirit.

-Vedran is an international architect and thinker.
+Vedran is an international thinker.
 He started influencing the world of architecture in his native Croatia, Europe, where he joined ‘njiric+njiric’ architects (El Croquis No. 114[II]), and delivered work that has been published and discussed throughout the Globe (MARK, DOMUS, 2G no.57).

 Currently living in Edmonton, he is part of the Manasc Isaac Architects group where he is actively helping build sustainable and contemporary communities.
 He became a Principal of Manasc Isaac in 2019.